How to Create, Upload, and Maintain an HTML Sitemap

 The simplest form of a sitemap is a list.
 Lists make the most sense because they lay everything out in an organized, easy-to-read style.
 You can also add more items or lists to your page to ensure the major sections of your site are all accessible from one location.

-In terms of coding, all you need to make a sitemap is basic HTML knowledge.
+In terms of coding, all you need to make a sitemap is basic HTML knowledge — and one of the best HTML editors.
 The code for your list should look something like this:

 However, to organize your list as cleanly as possible on the page, you also need to indent list items.